Payroll tax: Czech Republic

 The income tax in the Czech Republic is progressive.
 The primary tax rate is 15% of gross income, but for an annual salary that is 48 times bigger than the average monthly salary (38.911 CZK in 2022, around 1.600 EUR), the rate is 23%.
 That applies only to the difference.
 The minimum wage to pay income tax is 27.840CZK in 2021 (approx. 1140EUR).

 For people with trade certificates, the rate applies only to 40% of their revenue.
 The remaining 60% can be deducted as a standard expense.
 Freelancers also have to file an Income tax return every year.

 Taxpayers can apply a few tax deductions, such as a deduction for a child (starting at approx. 600EUR annually in 2021), for being a student (approx. 160EUR in 2021), for a dependent spouse (approx. 1000EUR in 2021) and more.

 Health and social insurance are mandatory and a part of a payroll tax.
 The health insurance rate is 13,5%.
 For employees with a salary higher than the minimum wage (16.200CZK in 2022, approximately 660EUR), 9% pay the employers, and only 4,5% pay the employees.
 Trade license workers pay it themselves.
 Categories that do not have to pay health and social insurance are, for example, students or people registered at the unemployment department.
 The social insurance rate is 31,5% for employees (6,5% paid by the employee and 25% by the employer) and 29,2% for freelancers.

 The income tax makes up to half of the national income.
 The health and social insurance make another 30-40%.

+Finland

+In Finland, there are several payroll taxes: